frederic-perez/AmE-dictionary/data/dictionary.md

 __sump pump__
 __sump__ _n_ :two::hammer:
 __sumptuary__ _adj_
+__sumptuous__ _adj_ Of a size or splendor suggesting great expense; lavish. _Syn_ deluxe, opulent, princely, luxurious _The sumptuous homes of the wealthy were full of gilding and ornament._
 __Sun Belt__ _n_ :two: (sun belt) The southern U.S. states, where it is generally warm and sunny. _Sun Belt cities (Tampa, Phoenix, etc.)_
 __sunburn__ _n_
 __Sunday__ _n_ :mega: /’söndi, -deI/